ChrBarth/cheatsheets/vim-cheatsheet.md

 - `<C-o>` go to previous position in jump list
 - `<C-i>` go to next position in jump list
 - `<C-^>` go to previous opened file
+- `gi` (in normal mode) go to position of last insert and switch to insert mode

 ## resources: